 Basic tips and expectations for using psyllium husk in baking

 - Make sure you use the form of psyllium husk specified in the recipe.
 For instance, in most of our recipes – including our popular keto bread and keto quesadillas – ground psyllium husk powder is used.
 However, psyllium husk is also sold whole, and some recipes may call for it.
 You can see what whole psyllium husk looks like in the image at the top of this guide.
 Psyllium husk powder is sold as much finer particles of ground psyllium husk.
 If you have whole psyllium husk but a recipe specifies psyllium husk powder, grind the husk in a coffee grinder prior to measuring it out.

 - In some cases, your finished product may appear purple.
 Although this hasn’t happened to Diet Doctor’s recipe team, there are some online reports of bread and other baked goods turning purple when certain brands of psyllium husk are used.
 This does not affect the taste, consistency, or safety of the product, however.

 - Start slow when introducing psyllium husk into your diet.
 It’s a good idea to start eating no more than a teaspoon a day in order to give your digestive tract time to adjust.
-A single serving of any Diet Doctor recipe provides less than a teaspoon of psyllium husk powder.

 - Make sure to drink plenty of water or other fluid when eating products made with psyllium husk.
 As a soluble fiber, psyllium requires water to form a gel, and not drinking enough fluid when consuming it could result in constipation.
 Aim for a minimum of 250 ml (8 ounces) of water per teaspoon of psyllium.